ECE-BigDataCourse-M12024/big-data-course-materials/docs/cours3.md

 ![alt text](img/cours3/format_choix.PNG)

-Certainly!
-I'll create a simplified comparison table focusing on Avro, ORC, and Parquet, highlighting their key characteristics, perks, and when to use each format.

 ##### Comparaison des principaux formats: Avro, Orc et Parquet:

 | Feature          | Avro                     | ORC                      | Parquet                 |